Spencer O. Fisher

 Fisher was elected as a Democrat from Michigan's 10th congressional district to the 49th and 50th Congresses, serving from March 4, 1885 to March 3, 1889.
 He was an unsuccessful candidate for reelection in 1888, being defeated by Frank W. Wheeler, and resumed his former business pursuits in Bay City.

-Fisher was a candidate for Governor of Michigan in 1894, but was defeated by the Republican incumbent John Tyler Rich.
+Fisher was a candidate for Governor of Michigan in 1894, but was defeated by the Republican incumbent John T. Rich.
 He died twenty-five years later at the age of seventy-six in Bay City and is interred there in Elm Lawn Cemetery.